LacunaSoftware/RestPkiSamples/Java/README.md

 		</repository>
 	</repositories>

-If your project uses another tool for dependency resolution (for instance Ivy), please visit the [package page on BinTray](https://bintray.com/lacunasoftware/maven/restpki-client) and click on the link "SET ME UP!".
+If your project uses another tool for dependency resolution (e.g. Ivy), please visit the [package page on BinTray](https://bintray.com/lacunasoftware/maven/restpki-client) and click on the link "SET ME UP!".